JD-Ashish-3/QUICK_SHARE/README.md

-# ⚡ QuickShare – Chat & Image Sharing Platform
+# ⚡ QuickChat – Chat & Image Sharing Platform

 **QuickShare** is a modern web application for **securely sharing images and chat** across devices.
 It features user authentication, fast uploads via **Cloudinary**, and a smooth UI powered by **React and Tailwind CSS**.